ConnerArdman/Code-Quality-Guide/HTML.md

   <a name="font-import"></a><a name="7.8"></a>
   - [7.8](#font-import) Never import fonts directly in HTML.
 Prefer `@import` statements in CSS.

+      **NOTE**: Only fonts that are used/referenced later in the CSS should be imported.

       > Why?
 Since fonts are stylistic information about the page, we should always prefer to keep anything related to them in our CSS files.